ansys/scade-design-rules/doc/source/rules/naming/name_shall_not_start_with.rst

 .. start_description

-Name shall not start with 'parameter-value'
+Name shall not start with 'parameter-value'.

 .. end_description